 Think about your crisis.
 Are you giving it too much control?
 Is it causing you to get stuck in a revolving door of defeat?
 What life lessons are you not learning because you are so focussed on the negative?
 Shift your perception and start healing.
 This too shall pass, and as recently quoted by my friend battling cancer, "Every little ting is gonna be alright!"
 (You must sing it as Bob Marley would!)

-If you need help understanding how to shift your perception please set up an appointment with me for Biofeedback.
-It will change your life to be what you are complaining it can't be!
+Let’s change your life to be what you are complaining it can't be!